TortitasT/langkeeper.nvim/README.md

 ## Configuration

-Configuration file is located in `~/.config/nvim/langkeeper.json`
+Configuration file is located in `~/.config/nvim/langkeeper.json`, you can open this file via `:LangkeeperConfig` command.

-Params
+Configuration parameters

 ```json
 {